 The 9 billion broiler chickens raised in the U.S. annually, 605 million in Delmarva alone, produce 14 million tons of litter.

-Chicken litter also produces nitrogen and phosphorus runoff, which lead to algae blooms that pollute our waterways and create dead zones.
+Uncontrolled poultry litter produces nitrogen and phosphorus runoff, which lead to algae blooms that pollute our waterways and create dead zones.

 Today, over 15,000 bodies of water in the U.S. are affected, including the Chesapeake Bay.

 About CleanBay Delmarva

 Plans are underway to construct two new facilities on the Delmarva Peninsula.
 Each facility will be slightly different in layout but will provide the same environmental and economic benefits to the region.

 With the exception of what is used to operate each plant, all of the energy generated will be exported.

 The first facility will be located in Westover, Maryland, and construction is slated to begin in 2021.
 Each site will also be enclosed and equipped to process and beneficially reuse more than 150 thousand tons of chicken litter annually.

-CleanBay will initially construct 2 new facilities across the Delmarva Peninsula, creating 15 to 18 new jobs at each plant, in addition to those employed during construction.
+CleanBay will initially construct 2 new facilities across the Delmarva Peninsula, creating 26 new high-paying full-time jobs in the area per facility, in addition to hundreds of indirect jobs in construction and supply-chain needs.

-Our process will also create an organic fertilizer for local farmers to better meet the Delmarva region’s agricultural needs and reduce phosphorous runoff.
+Each facility will produce ≥100,000 tons of organic, slow-release fertilizer with added humic acid for area farmers to better meet the region’s agricultural needs and reduce phosphorous runoff.